-No national industry-recognized secondary certifications are known to exist at this time in the field of agriculture plants.
-Competencies and suggested performance indicators in the horticulture courses have been correlated, however, to the AFNR Career Cluster Content Standards that have been reviewed and endorsed at the national level by the National Council on Agricultural Education.
+No national industry-recognized certifications are known to exist at this time in the field of agribusiness.
+Competencies and suggested objectives in this course have been correlated, however, to the National AFNR Career Cluster Content Standards that have been reviewed and endorsed at the national level by the National Council on Agricultural Education.